stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

   Despite the incredible nature of what he claimed, I could not help at once taking Akeley more seriously than I had taken any of the other challengers of my views.
-For one thing, he was really close to the actual phenomena&mdash;visible and tangible&mdash;that he speculated so grotesquely about; and for another thing, he was amazingly willing to leave his conclusions in a tentative state like a true man of science.
+For one thing, he was really close to the actual phenomena--visible and tangible--that he speculated so grotesquely about; and for another thing, he was amazingly willing to leave his conclusions in a tentative state like a true man of science.
 He had no personal preferences to advance, and was always guided by what he took to be solid evidence.
 Of course I began by